 - There are ‘External visitor and volunteer’ procedures in place with information that people require in order to keep pupils safe.

 The designated safeguarding lead

-Nick Stevens, Head of School & Carl Osborne, Interim Head of School, take the lead responsibility within Parkside Academy for safeguarding and child protection.
+Nick Stevens, Head of School and Sian Sherman & Kirsty Osborne, Joint Heads of School, take the lead responsibility within Parkside Academy for safeguarding and child protection.
 This is explicit in the Head Teacher job description.
 This responsibility is not delegated.

-The designated safeguarding lead (DSL) at Parkside Academy KS3 is Carl Osborne and the DSL at Parkside Academy KS4 is Nick Stevens.
+The designated safeguarding lead (DSL) at Parkside Academy KS3 is Sian Sherman and the DSL at Parkside Academy KS4 is Nick Stevens.
 The deputy designated safeguarding lead (DDSLs) at Parkside Academy KS3 are Alicia Mann & Nic Shaw and the DDSL at Parkside Academy KS4 are Fe Dunachie & Emma Osborne.